-Curettage and electrodessication.
+Curettage and electrodesiccation.
 During this common procedure, the skin lesion is removed with a curette, which is a sharp, spoon-shaped instrument.
 The area is then treated with an electric current that helps control bleeding and destroys any remaining cancer cells.
-This is called electrodessication.
-Many people have a flat, pale scar after healing from this procedure.
+This is called electrodesiccation.
+Many people have a flat scar after healing from this procedure.

 Wide excision.
 This involves the removal of the tumor and some surrounding healthy skin and soft tissue, called a margin.
 How much tissue is removed depends on the type and size of the skin cancer.
 When a large tumor is removed, the incision may be too large to close, so surgeons may use skin from another part of the body to close the wound.
 This is called a skin graft.

 Sentinel lymph node biopsy.
-This surgical procedure, also called SLNB, sentinel node biopsy, or SNB, helps the doctor find out whether the cancer has spread to the lymph nodes.
-It is used for Merkel cell cancer.
+This surgical procedure, also called SLNB, sentinel node biopsy, or SNB, is often used for Merkel cell cancer.
+It helps the doctor find out whether the cancer has spread to the lymph nodes.
 When cancer spreads from the place it started to the lymph nodes, it travels through the lymphatic system.
-A sentinel lymph node is the first lymph node into which the lymphatic system drains.
+A sentinel lymph node is the first lymph node into which the lymphatic system drains from the initial tumor site.
 Because cancer can start anywhere on the skin, the location of the sentinel lymph nodes will be different for each patient, depending on where the cancer started.
 To find the sentinel lymph node, a dye and a harmless radioactive substance is injected as close as possible to where the cancer started.
 The substance is followed to the sentinel lymph node.
 Then, the doctor removes 1 or more of these lymph nodes to check for cancer cells, leaving behind most of the other lymph nodes in that area.
 These are sent to a pathologist who analyzes the lymph nodes and then provides a report.
 If cancer cells are not found in the sentinel lymph node(s), no further lymph node surgery is needed.
 If the sentinel lymph node contains cancer cells, this is called a positive sentinel lymph node.
-This means the disease has spread, and the removal of more lymph nodes, called lymph node dissection, may be recommended.
+This means the disease has spread, and further treatment, including additional surgery, may be recommended.

 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 In general, surgery may include side effects such as pain, scarring, numbness, skin stretching, wound problems, infection, and changes in appearance where the surgery was performed.
 Learn more about the basics of cancer surgery.

 Radiation therapy is the use of high-energy rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 Radiation therapy may be used instead of surgery for skin cancer that is located in a hard-to-treat place, such as on the eyelid, the tip of the nose, or the ear.
 It is also used in some people who would like to avoid scarring from surgery.
-Sometimes radiation therapy may be recommended after surgery to help prevent the skin cancer from coming back
+Finally, radiation therapy may be recommended after surgery, especially for lymph nodes that are involved in the cancer, to help prevent the skin cancer from coming back.

 For Merkel cell cancer, radiation therapy is often given after surgery for stage I and II disease.
 This is called adjuvant therapy.